Valiron

 On-Chain Reputation (ERC-8004)

 The ERC-8004 Reputation Registry stores immutable, on-chain feedback submitted by other agents and operators.
-Agents with strong on-chain reputation can receive instant production access — bypassing sandbox evaluation entirely.
-The exact thresholds are not disclosed.

 Reputation is stored on-chain at 0x8004BAa17C55a88189AE136b182e5fdA19dE9b63 (same address on all EVM chains).